cran-task-views/Tracking/Tracking.md

-- **Home ranges:** Several packages allow the estimation of home ranges, such as `r pkg("adehabitatHR", priority = "core")`, `r pkg("amt")`, `r pkg("ctmm")`, `r pkg("move")`, and `r pkg("track2KBA")`.
+- **Home ranges:** Several packages allow the estimation of home ranges, such as `r pkg("adehabitatHR", priority = "core")`, `r pkg("amt")`, `r pkg("ctmm")`, `r pkg("move")`, `r github("YuriNiella/RSP")`, and `r pkg("track2KBA")`.
   They provide a variety   of methods, from simple Minimum convex polygons to more complex probabilistic   Utilization distributions, potentially accounting for the temporal autocorrelation in tracking data.
-- **Habitat use:** Several packages estimate the role of habitat features on animal space use or habitat selection, such as `r pkg("amt")` using step selection functions and `r pkg("ctmcmove")` using functional movement modeling,.
+- **Habitat use:** Several packages estimate the role of habitat features on animal space use or habitat selection, such as `r pkg("amt")` using step selection functions, `r pkg("ctmcmove")` using functional movement modeling, and `r github("papayoun/Rhabit")` using Langevin models.
 - **Non-conventional approaches for space use:** Other non-conventional approaches for investigating space use from tracking data can be found in `r pkg("recurse")`.